blackducksoftware/hub/README.containers.md

 ### Container Description

 This container will have Apache Solr running within it.
 There will likely be only a single instance of this container since it is not used very heavily at the moment.
 This will be running with a configuration of Solr Cloud that will support scaling if the need arises.
 Solr will expose ports internally to the Docker network, but not outside of the Docker network.
-This container should only need access to the ZooKeeper container.

 ### Scalability

-This container should not be scaled at the moment.
-In the future it will be able to be scaled since this is a solr-cloud instance.
+There should only be a single instance of this container.
+It currently cannot be scaled.

 ### Links/Ports

 This container will need to connect to these other containers/services:

 * zookeeper